 He will leave the banking giant in November to take up the position of commercial director of Top Up TV.

-Hytner's departure will unsettle Bartle Bogle Hegarty, whose advertising for Barclays has come in for criticism since he took the marketing chief's role at the bank in June 2004.
+Hytner's departure will unsettle Bartle Bogle Hegarty, whose advertising for Barclays has come in for some criticism since he assumed the marketing chief's role at the bank in June 2004.

-A source close to Barclays told Campaign that Barclays had been unhappy at BBH following a lukewarm consumer response to the new brand strategy which the agency launched last year.
-Steve Kershaw, the BBH group director who worked closely on the account, left the agency after 21 years in June.
+A source close to Barclays told Campaign that the bank had been looking at its advertising following a lukewarm consumer response to the new brand strategy which BBH launched last year.
+Steve Kershaw, the BBH group director, who worked closely on the account, left the agency after 21 years in June.

 Hytner's move will reunite him with the Top Up TV chairman, David Chance, with whom he worked at BSkyB.
-Hynter left BSkyB to join Channel 5, then ITV, where he was marketing director.
+Hytner left BSkyB to join Channel 5, then ITV, where he was the marketing director.

 Top Up TV launched in 2003 to offer additional subscription channels to Freeview customers.
-It now carries 21 channels, including MTV, Paramount comedy, Disney and the Cartoon Network.
+It now carries 21 channels, including MTV, Paramount Comedy and the Cartoon Network.
 It is adding Setanta Sports this autumn.

 Sky is planning to launch a rival pay-TV channel on Freeview, pending a green light from Ofcom.